-Agent-HomeDirectory/j2ee_agents/am_as81_agent
+Agent-HomeDirectory/j2ee agents/am as81 agent

 For other J2EE agents, the directory names are different, but the naming format is the same.
-To see the preceding path name specific to your J2EE agent, see Example 3-5.
+To see the preceding path name specific to the J2EE agent you are using, see Example 3-5.
 References in this book to the PolicyAgent-base directory are references to the preceding path.